ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

         pytest

 #.
-Ensure tests all pass.
+Ensure tests all pass with green checkmarks.

 #.
 Notice that in ``tests/test_functions.py``, we are importing the locally installed package.